Grab a beer and relax, this might take a while…

 So I took off for Tonga, where I would find myself in complete and utter bliss.
 A place with no agenda and no need for shoes.
 I spent my days eating tuna the size of me, tending the banana and papaya trees and the veggie garden, doing maintenance work around the lodge, spearfishing, drawing, writing and finishing each day with a sunset beer on top of the bluff while humpback whales breached in the warm ocean below… or I’d go drink too much kava with the friendly locals in the village.
 It was literally a dream.
 But I wasn’t getting near my wave quota and after a few months, I became pretty antsy to find a sailboat to take me away and find some quality surf.
 So when a sailboat named Nola anchored in the lagoon in front of the lodge one day with a crew of 2 Kiwi Surfers and offered to take me out to hunt for some waves, I had my gear onboard in about two seconds flat.

-After my time ended on the Nola I crewed on a small French sailboat back to New Zealand (This hellish 3 week ocean odyssey is a story all in itself!) and back to my van to pick up some old friends from the states.
-We spent a few more months exploring the “land of the long white cloud” before heading to Australia.
+After my time ended on the Nola I crewed on a small French sailboat, over 1000 nautical miles back to New Zealand.
+This hellish 21 day ocean odyssey (which should have only taken 8-10 days) is a story for a different time!
+Let’s just say it ended with me starting to plan a mutiny and NZ Customs having to tow us into Port.
+After hitch hiking back to my van, I picked up 2 best friends from the states and we spent a few more months exploring the “land of the long white cloud” before I headed to Australia.

 Midway through my Indonesian journey, Grandma Bev passed away.
 And even though Indo was close to paradise, this news made me realize I was ready to take a vacation from my vacation.
 I felt It was time to be back in California for the summer to spend time with family and let out all the inspiration that was overflowing from my sketchbooks.
 I was able to come home and immediately work with Surfrider and Surfing Magazine on the International Surfing Day 2010 artwork as well as have a solo art show at the Surfing Heritage Museum in Costa Mesa, CA. This was a good outlet for some of the new artistic directions I had been developing on my travels.
-Dipping a paintbrush into paint for the first time in months was like getting to pee after an extra long movie.
+Dipping a paintbrush into paint for the first time in months was a welcome feeling.

 A summer in California and the travel bug gave me another sting.
 I was off to meet the Nola in Fiji, but this time, I realized the only thing missing from my life was a guitar and I insisted on learning how to make nice sounds come out of it.
 I know I had felt like other places were “it” before, but Fiji seriously is paradise.
 The waves were absolutely mind boggling.
 The people were so friendly, smiling and generous.
 We got there a few months after the government opened Tavarua to the public, so we were some of the first people that got to surf Cloudbreak and Restaurants without staying at the expensive resort.
 I had never thought I’d get to surf those dreamy spots.
 But dreams do come true.